Ayush-Tibrewal/ayush_maybe_webd/README.md

 - **Usage**: `in` is used with objects and arrays to check existence, whereas `of` is used with iterable objects to iterate over their values.

-Understanding these differences helps in correctly applying these operators depending on the task at hand—whether you need to check for existence or iterate over values.
+Understanding these differences helps in correctly applying these operators depending on the task at hand—whether you need to check for existence or iterate over values. setInterval
+Purpose: To repeatedly execute a function at specified intervals.